Changing Lives, One Swimmer at a Time

 This is when NSEA Swim started its narrative.
 The NSEA Swim Foundation set goals to promote water safety, improve health, decrease obesity, and prevent drowning.
 And, at the same time, we initiated our plan to increase multicultural, ethnic, and socioeconomic diversity in the sport of swimming.

 We partnered with the City of Wilmington and local groups like the Boys and Girls Club and Voyage to bring swim programming to underserved parts of the community.
 Our free swim programming at the Earl Jackson pool includes both children and adults.
 We teach swim skills and water confidence to eradicate water-related accidents.
-And in 2021, we will begin offering more services to the community: adult fitness, school intersession lessons, nutrition classes, lifeguard certification, and more.
+In 2021, we began offering more services to the community: adult fitness, school intersession lessons, lifeguard certification, and more.